WePay Terms of Service – United Kingdom

 Merchants shall pay all fees and amounts described in this Agreement.
 This includes, without limitation, the fees for the Service that are posted on the Website from time to time by WePay or by the Platform, including any 3DSecure Fees (as defined in Exhibit C to this Agreement) and any Card Network Liabilities (as defined below in Section 7, Our Role and Your Responsibilities) (collectively, the "Fees").

-If the Platform has not agreed a different fixed rate with us for transaction and exceptions processing, then WePay will apply a default fixed rate of 1.9% + £0.20 GBP for transaction processing in respect of all types of transactions that are validly submitted for processing under this Agreement; £15.00 per chargeback (in addition to the amount of the chargeback); and a £25.00 research fee if an Account is deemed abandoned under Section 21, Dormant Accounts, below.
-If Merchant refunds a payment in full, WePay and Platform will return the Processing Fee that was applied to the transaction, but the Card Networks may retain all, or part, of the Interchange Fee and / or Card Scheme Fee.
-If Merchant refunds a payment in part, WePay will not return its Processing Fee, and the Platform may choose whether to return its fees.
+If the Platform does not set fees otherwise for transaction and exceptions processing, then WePay charges the Platform’s Merchants 1.9% + £0.20 GBP for transaction processing; £15.00 per chargeback (in addition to the amount of the chargeback); and a £25.00 research fee if an Account is deemed abandoned under Section 21, Dormant Accounts, below.
+If Merchant refunds a payment in full, WePay and Platform will return their transaction processing fees.
+If Merchant refunds a payment in part, WePay will not return its transaction processing fees, and the Platform may choose whether to return its fees.

 Merchant acknowledges that Fees and any other liabilities owed to WePay under this Agreement can be netted against other funds due to Merchant or debited from the Merchant's bank account or other payment instrument associated with the Merchant’s Account.

 Subject to the terms of this Agreement, WePay and the Platform reserve the right to change the Fees.
 WePay or the Platform will try, but are not required, to give you 30 days’ notice before the effective date of any change in a fee.